hasundue/brawler/README.md

 ## Background

 Yes, we have `denoflare` (https://denoflare.dev), which is a great project letting you work with a pure Deno environment.
-The project bravely follows the philosophy of Deno.

 However, `denoflare` still lacks a significant portion of functionality in `wrangler`, which is why this project exists for now.